ivanbaha/nestjs-env-getter/README.md

 - ✅ File watching with automatic change detection
 - ✅ Debouncing to prevent excessive re-reads
 - ✅ Class-based validation with constructor pattern
+- ✅ **Graceful error handling for optional configs** - missing files or JSON parsing errors return default values
-- ✅ Process termination on invalid JSON or validation errors
+- ✅ Process termination only on validation errors (required configs crash on any error)
+- ✅ **Event methods attached to default values** - consistent API even when files don't exist
 - ✅ No application restart needed - changes apply immediately when using object references

 ## License